elbosso/warc2sitemap/README.md

 ## Overview

-This project is intended to turn a (WARC file)[https://en.wikipedia.org/wiki/Web_ARChive] into a sitemap or into something (a graph description) one could build a sitemap from.
-The first release only offers to create a (Graphviz)[https://graphviz.org/] file that can then be rendered - for example into (SVG)[https://en.wikipedia.org/wiki/Scalable_Vector_Graphics].
+This project is intended to turn a [WARC file](https://en.wikipedia.org/wiki/Web_ARChive) into a sitemap or into something (a graph description) one could build a sitemap from.
+The first release only offers to create a [Graphviz](https://graphviz.org/) file that can then be rendered - for example into [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics).

 ## Inner workings

-WARC files can be created for example by using (wget)[https://wiki.archiveteam.org/index.php/Wget_with_WARC_output].
+WARC files can be created for example by using [wget](https://wiki.archiveteam.org/index.php/Wget_with_WARC_output).
 The application currently only supports uncompressed WARC files.

 * The WARC file is scanned for *response* objects